CROATIAN ACADEMY OF SCIENCES AND ARTS

 The facade of the Croatian Academy of Sciences and Arts palace Zagreb

-The Academy issue was officially raised by Bishop Strossmayer at the Croatian Parliament session held on 29 April 1861.
-Following the bishop's proposal, the Parliament immediately elected a committee to draw up a statute for the Academy, and define its aims and organization.
+The Academy issue was officially raised by Bishop Strossmayer at the Croatian Parliament session held on 29 April 1861. (today THE DAY OF THE CROATIAN ACADEMY OF SCIENCES AND ARTS) Following the bishop's proposal, the Parliament immediately elected a committee to draw up a statute for the Academy, and define its aims and organization.
 It was only five years later, on 4 March 1866, that the rules of the Academy, in a considerably changed form, were finally confirmed by Francis Joseph I, Emperor of Austria and King of Hungary.
 These remained unchanged until the beginning of World War II.
 During the existence of the Independent State of Croatia (1941-1945), the name of the Academy was changed to the Croatian Academy of Sciences and Arts; in the Socialist Republic of Croatia it resumed its activities under the former name of the Yugoslav Academy of Sciences and Arts.

 The National House (Illyrian Hall), the first headquarters of the Academy

 After the establishment of the independent and democratic Republic of Croatia, a bill concerning the Croatian Academy was proposed by the Academy.
 The new Croatian Academy Act was passed by the Croatian Parliament on 26 June 1991, confirming the importance of all the activities of the highest institution of sciences and arts in the Republic of Croatia.